top of page

 Local Curse

-A million years ago, our human cousins made campfire smoke by burning wood.
+A million years ago, our human cousins burned wood - which produced campfire smoke

 Thousands of years ago, our ancestors began smelting metals, which created (as today) a variety of pollutants

-“Mining operations leached acids and toxic minerals, including mercury and arsenic, into nearby water.
+Later “mining operations leached acids and toxic minerals, including mercury and arsenic, into nearby waters.

-Waste products fouled the land and the air.
-The smelting of lead in 150 b.c.
+Waste products fouled the land and air.
+The smelting of lead in (150 b.c.)
 Rome produced clouds of toxic gas.”

-With urbanization and the industrial revolution (250 yrs. ago), burning of coal became prevalent, and pollution greatly expanded.
+With urbanization and the industrial revolution (250 yrs. ago), coal burning increased, and pollution greatly expanded.

-Clean-air "laws were passed ... but with little teeth.
-They ... levied insignificant fines and contained
+Clean-air laws were passed but with little teeth.
+Insignificant fines were levied.

-These Clean Air Acts were a meager start.
-One reason: as in olden times, economic players, small and large, profit from pollution.
+These newer Clean Air Acts were also meager.
+As in olden times, economic players profit from pollution.

-From the 20th century on, the burning of oil and gas proliferated, resulting in ever more pollution.
+In the 20th century, the burning of oil and gasoline proliferated, resulting in ever more pollution.

 20190407_143850 (1)_edited_edited_edited_edited_edited_edited.png